-There’s no single best Raspberry Pi case for all uses, because what you would want for a media center is different from what you need for a retro gaming system.
+There’s no single best Raspberry Pi case for all uses, because what you would want for a media center is different from what you need for maker projects.
 Below we’ve listed our favorite Raspberry Pi cases, including picks not only for the current-generation Raspberry Pi 4 but also for the Raspberry Pi 3 series and the diminutive Raspberry Pi Zero range including the Raspberry Pi Zero 2 W.

 Raspberry Pi Case Shopping Tips

-- Do you need GPIO / Camera Access?
+- Do you need GPIO / Camera / Display Access?
 Many cases limit or completely block your access to the GPIO pins, which you need to attach the best Raspberry Pi HATs and other lights, motors and sensors.
 Before you buy, consider whether you plan to use the GPIO pins and whether you need to put a HAT directly on top of your Pi or you are comfortable using a ribbon cable to connect to the pins as some cases allow only that.
-The CSI camera port may also be blocked on some cases.
+The CSI camera and DSI display ports may also be blocked on some cases.